jordanwan/ShareMyLink/README.md

 - Configure settings in site-config.php
 - Place index.php, site-config.php and og-image.jpg on the root of your domain.

-## Demo

-Although links cannot be shared from [ShareNews.ca](https://www.sharenews.ca) due to the domain being added to Facebook's news blacklist, a deployment is available here for demonstration purposes.

 ## Optional: Include Your Server on the Public Access Servers List

 If your ShareMyLink deployment is intended for general public use, you can voluntarily [add your server to the list](https://forms.gle/pZY46v4MhBhgyi7M6) of Public Access Servers.
 This will facilitate users in discovering and accessing your deployment.
 However, caveat emptor, as adding your domain to this list may also potentially increase its visibility to various platform operators.